edgarcosta/lfunctions/README.md

 # Generic L-function calculator

-A generic L-function calculator maintained for motivic L-functions.
+A generic L-function calculator for motivic L-functions, written by Dave J. Platt.
-For questions or issues please contact Dave Platt dave.platt@bris.ac.uk
+For details of the methods we refer to:
+ - "Computing motivic $L$-functions", (under preparation) by Jonathan W. Bober, Andrew R. Booker, Edgar Costa, Min Lee, David J. Platt, and Andrew V. Sutherland.

 ## Dependencies